Control what fires.

 - Browse and search rules instantly, no account needed

-- Sign in with OAuth2 to star rules and track favorites
+- Sign in with GitHub to keep a personal list of starred rules

 - Press / anywhere to jump straight to search